rossrobino/rossrobino/README.md

 I work as a Business Innovation Analyst at PepsiCo, in my spare time I work on some open-source web development projects.
 Some of my hobbies are skiing, running, and playing guitar.

-Check out my [blog](https://blog.robino.dev) to see my latest articles on web technologies and more.
+Check out my [blog](https://blog.robino.dev) and [YouTube channel](https://www.youtube.com/@robinodev) to see my latest articles and videos on web technologies and more.

 Here are a few examples of my open-source work.